Affirmative Action Programs: Everything You Need to Know

 Affirmative Action Programs

 Employers who contract with the government and are also in receipt of federal funds are required to document AAP practices and reporting metrics.
 Affirmative action is also a remedy, provided for under the Civil Rights Act of 1964, if a court finds that a defendant has intentionally engaged in discriminatory employment practices.
 Recipients of federal funds are required to document their affirmative action practices and metrics.
-Educational institutions on record for acts of discrimination in the past, must take affirmative action to meet EEOC requirements to remedy (34 CFR § 100.3(6)(ii)).
+Educational institutions on record for acts of discrimination in the past, must take affirmative action to meet Equal Employment Opportunity Commission (EEOC) requirements to remedy (34 CFR § 100.3(6)(ii)).

 Criteria Requiring an AAP